Manaslu Circuit Trekking – 13 Days (Itinerary, Cost, Difficulty)

 Breathtaking Passes and Trails

 The trails and mountain passes of the Manaslu region offer both challenges and rewards for adventurous spirits.
-The most notable is the Larkya La Pass, sitting at 5,160 meters (16,929 feet).
-This high pass is a culmination point of the Manaslu Circuit Trek, offering breathtaking views of Himlung Himal, Cheo Himal, Kang Guru, and Annapurna II.
+The most notable is the Larkya La Pass, sitting at 5,160 meters (16,929 feet) and serve as the highlight of the trek, offering breathtaking views of Himlung Himal, Cheo Himal, Kang Guru, and Annapurna II.
 Crossing Larkya La is a test of endurance but comes with the ultimate reward—panoramic views that will leave you spellbound.

 Throughout the trekking trails, you’ll encounter suspension bridges, cascading waterfalls, serene lakes, and wide-open meadows.
 Each step along the rugged paths unravels new vistas and opportunities to connect with nature in its most rugged and unspoiled form.